scala/docs.scala-lang/_overviews/core/futures.md

 {% endtabs %}

-The `purchase` future is completed only once both `usdQuote` and `chfQuote` are completed-- it depends on the values of both these futures so its own computation cannot begin earlier.
+The `purchase` future is completed only once both `usdQuote` and `chfQuote` are completed -- it depends on the values of both these futures so its own computation cannot begin earlier.